fred6/fred6/site/micro.rst

 Mon Aug 13 01:07:32 EDT 2012
 ============================

 My experiences in writing complex CSS consist mostly of glomming together a bunch of things that don't do what I want and googling frantically until something works.
 The resulting clean up is basically a game of jenga where I remove "padding: 0"'s and the like until I have minimal working code again.
-CSS is the worst
+The CSS box model is the worst

 Sun Aug 12 23:40:22 EDT 2012
 ============================